solita/solita.github.com/_posts/2017-07-11-automated-security-testing.md

 Our method is essentially a three step process:

 1. Ensure that the processes are reasonable and support making software secure.
-2. Do a threat analysis (with PO, customer and team all involved).
+2. Do a threat analysis (all hands on deck, PO, customer and development team).
-3. Based on the treat analysis, create appropriate controls and plan security verification effort.
+3. Based on the threat analysis, create appropriate controls and plan security verification effort.

-Number three is where automated security testing can help.
+The last one is where automated security testing can help.
 By automating certain parts of the security testing we can reduce risk and get better quality product for free.
-That's the idea, but of course in reality there are issues to deal with and still no silver bullet.
+That's the idea, but of course in reality there are issues to deal with and still there is no silver bullet.

-The high level view of looks like this:
+The high level view looks like this:

 ![DevSec-process](/img/devsec/devsec-simple.png)